Veraticus/calendar-mcp/.github/instructions/dotnet-guidelines.md

 - Include relevant context in log messages using structured logging parameters
 - Use appropriate log levels (Trace, Debug, Information, Warning, Error, Critical)
 - Instrument critical paths with OpenTelemetry spans for performance monitoring

+## Console Applications

+- Use Spectre.Console for building rich console applications with enhanced UI components
+- Leverage Spectre.Console's features like tables, progress bars, and prompts for better user experience
+- Follow best practices for console application design, including clear input/output handling and error reporting

+## Error Handling

+- Use try-catch blocks to handle exceptions gracefully
+- Log exceptions with sufficient context for troubleshooting
+- Avoid catching general exceptions; catch specific exception types where possible
+- Use custom exception types for domain-specific errors
+- Ensure proper resource cleanup in finally blocks or by using `using` statements

+## Configuration Management

+- Use `IConfiguration` for managing application settings
+- Never hardcode configuration values; use environment variables or dotnet user secrets for sensitive data
+- Structure configuration files (appsettings.json) for clarity and maintainability
+- Use options pattern (`IOptions<T>`) for strongly typed configuration access
+- Validate configuration settings at application startup